-If you’re an avid cyclist, you likely spend a lot of time maintaining your bike, but what about your helmet?
+If you’re an avid cyclist, you likely spend a lot of time maintaining your bike, but do you also know how to clean your bike helmet straps?
 Taking proper care of your helmet not only prolongs its life and makes it more pleasant to wear, but it can also protect your health and safety as well.

 We do a lot of sweating when we’re on our bikes, which creates a need to clean the helmet from time to time.
 The straps are the part of the helmet that probably soaks up the most sweat.
 They get salty and a bit stinky as a result.